mairobin/LinkedIn-LeadGeneration/README.md

 # LinkedIn Lead Generation Tool

 A Python tool that searches Google for LinkedIn profiles and extracts structured data for lead generation purposes.
-The tool uses Google Custom Search API to find LinkedIn profiles and extracts profile information using web scraping with optional AI enhancement.
+The tool uses Google Custom Search API to find LinkedIn profiles and extracts profile information using web scraping with optional AI enhancement and automatic company website discovery.

 ## Purpose

 This tool helps businesses and recruiters collect LinkedIn profile data at scale by:
 - Searching for LinkedIn profiles using specific criteria (job titles, locations, skills)
 - Extracting structured profile information automatically
+- Finding company websites with cost-optimized AI search
 - Validating and cleaning extracted data
 - Exporting results in JSON format for further processing